 \subsection{Large deviations}

 Our Theorem~\ref{thm:conc_proc} provides a description of the typical evolution for flip processes.
 It would be interesting to work out a large deviation theory for flip processes as well.
-For flip processes of order~2 such a large deviation theory was worked out in~\cite{BdHM:LargeDeviations}, but in a variant with updates along a Poisson point process (cf.~Section~\ref{ssec:Poisson}).\footnote{As we explain in Section~\ref{ssec:Poisson} there is essentially no difference between updates at integer times and along a Poisson point process for the typical behaviour.
-However, there usually is a difference between these two regimes from the point of large deviations.}
+For flip processes of order~2 such a large deviation theory was worked out in~\cite{BdHM:LargeDeviations_article}, but in a variant with updates along a Poisson point process (cf.~Section~\ref{ssec:Poisson}).\footnote{As we explain in Section~\ref{ssec:Poisson} there is essentially no difference between updates at integer times and along a Poisson point process for the typical behaviour.
+However, there is usually a difference between these two regimes from the large deviations point of view.}

 \begin{appendix}